wp-plugins/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 2.2.16 =
+* Added section to the documentation on overriding the rating display.
+* Added an option to stop outputting br tags

 = 2.2.15 =
 * Fix bug where pause / play buttons weren't working on hover